Rate this page:

 Skip this section if you are using Swift Package Manager.

-3. Add VoxImplantSDK dependency in the Podfile:
+3. Add the VoxImplantSDK dependency to the Podfile:

 platform: ios, '11.0'